National Scavenger Hunt Day (May 24)

 Here are a few popular free scavenger hunt printables:

-Zoo scavenger hunt – Great for a family day out.
-Kids look for specific animals, behaviors, or habitats as they explore the zoo.
+Zoo scavenger hunt – kids look for specific animals, behaviors, and habitats as they move through the zoo.
+A good way to give a zoo trip some extra structure.

-Summer scavenger hunt – A general warm-weather option with colorful, seasonal prompts.
-Great for park days or backyard play.
+Summer scavenger hunt – a general warm-weather version with seasonal prompts.
+Works for park days or backyard play throughout the season.

-Book scavenger hunt – Turns reading into a game.
-Kids hunt for elements like character names, specific genres, or plot twists in their books.
+Book scavenger hunt – turns reading into a search activity.
+Kids hunt for character names, genres, plot elements.
+A good way to make independent reading more interactive.

 Related Holidays